lpil/lpil/README.md

 ## Features

+* Collections
   * Application is divided into Collections.
 One per client.
+  * Members of collections cannot view the data of other collections
+  * Collections can have their own site themes

 * Categories
   * Categories can contain documents